-David Cameron Carr, an attorney in private practice in San Diego, California, specializes in discipline defense, bar admissions, attorney professional responsibility and ethics advice.
+David Cameron Carr, an attorney in private practice, specializes in discipline defense, bar admissions, attorney professional responsibility and ethics advice.

 Mr. Carr is a 1986 graduate of Loyola Law School in Los Angeles.
 Following several years of practice in commercial law and business litigation, Mr. Carr joined the State Bar of California as a staff attorney in 1989.
 He served as counsel to the State Bar’s audit and review panel from 1989 to 1992.
 Mr. Carr served on the National Organization of Bar Counsel‘s advisory committee to the American Bar Association’s McKay Commission on discipline enforcement in 1991.